andrewcmyers/lwon/README.md

     space character.
 A \\ at the end of the line means to ignore the newline.
     A newline is interpreted as the standard newline sequence on the current machine.

 * Other non-reserved non-whitespace characters introduce implicit string values that extend until the next natural delimiter.
+Trailing whitespace up to the delimiter is removed.
+Delimiters other than newline and colon *must* be preceded by some whitespace.

 ### Natural delimiters

 Natural delimiters depend on context.
-- For dictionary keys, it is a colon (:) or \[ or { or ".
+- For dictionary keys, it is a colon (`:`), `\[`, `{`, or `"`.
 It is an error to have a newline delimiter.
 - For dictionary values, it is a newline or closing brace.
-- For array elements, it is a comma, closing bracket, or newline.
+- For array elements, it is a comma, closing bracket (`\]`), or newline.

 ### Arrays